andersspielen/PotionGamesIssues/README.md

 ## Functions

-* Setup your own loot table for the normal chest type
+* Set up your own loot table for the normal chest type
-* Setup your own potion effects for looting the normal chests
+* Set up your own potion effects for looting the normal chests
 * Loot coins and glass bottles to use in the shop
 * Setup up to 27 potions for the shop
 * Setup up to 26 kits to give sale prices for certain potions from the shop